codedragon/Puppy_career_talk/slides.md

 ## Lessons
-* Direction and goals really help, but can change<!-- .element: class="fragment" data-fragment-index="1" -->
+* Direction and goals really help, but be flexible
-    * Can be simple
+    * Can be simple, just something to focus on
     * for me: python and best practices
-* Concentrate on what brings the most bang for your buck<!-- .element: class="fragment" data-fragment-index="2" -->
+* Concentrate on what brings the most bang for your buck<!-- .element: class="fragment" data-fragment-index="1" -->
     * for me:
-    * interview over whiteboarding
+    * interviewing over whiteboarding
-    * talks, teaching over small talk
+    * talks, teaching, coding events over small talk
+* find support, may be a long haul<!-- .element: class="fragment" data-fragment-index="2" -->

 Note:
-Throwing resumes willy nilly to see if they stick is not productive.
+I found throwing resumes willy nilly to see if they stick to not be productive.

-Note:
-Story about whiteboard coding,
+Story about whiteboard coding, practice helped for a while